 Recommended Python packages:

 - pysynphot enables the simulation of PSFs with proper spectral response to realistic source spectra.
 Without this, PSF fidelity is reduced.
-See below for installation instructions for pysynphot.
+See above for installation instructions for pysynphot.
 Pysynphot is recommended for most users.

 Optional Python packages: